 What does a physical exam entail?

 Annual physical exams must be as comprehensive as possible, as they’re only performed annually.
-The key points of every exam should include:
+The key points of every exam should include the following:

-- Cancer Screening: these screenings are based on factors like sex, current physical condition, your past and family medical history.
+- Cancer screening: These screenings are based on factors like sex, current physical condition, and your past and family medical history.

 Five questions to ask your doctor during a physical exam

 An honest, open conversation with your doctor is key to a successful annual wellness exam.
 Before your appointment, consider asking your practitioner the following questions to make sure you have a crystal-clear understanding of the current state of your health:

 - Am I due for any vaccinations or COVID-19 boosters?